nucleic/enaml/docs/source/examples/ex_main_window.rst

     of `DockPane` and `ToolBar` children, and at most one `MenuBar`.

     Support for a `StatusBar` will be added in the future.

-    Implementation Notes:

-        The main window facilities in Wx are very weak.
-If these features are required for a particular application, strongly prefer the Qt backend over Wx (this is generally a good life-rule).

 ::